makrai/notes/butt09-case-in-lfg.md

         * subject to syntactic restrictions, eg being confined to certain grammatical functions
-    * the bulk of the crosslinguistic case marking phenomena involve an interaction between syntactic and semantic constraints.
+    * the bulk of the crosslinguistic case marking phenomena involve an interaction between syntactic and semantic constraints
 * eg ergative case in Urdu
   * can only appear on subjects (syntactic restriction)
   * it is an agentive case, it also gives rise to some semantic effects
   * As is well known from a host of studies on Hindi/Urdu
   * alternates with the unmarked nominative on unergative intransitives (the
     * most comprehensive study of the distri of the ergative is Davison 1999)
-    * alternation correlates with an expression of control/volitionality.
-(22) a. yassin          kh ãs-a
+    * alternation correlates with an expression of control/volitionality (22) a. yassin          kh ãs-a
         Yassin.M.Sg.Nom cough-Perf.M.Sg
         ‘Yassin coughed.’